1coderookie/Kobra2ProInsights/docs/hardware/axes.md

 ---

-### V-Slot Wheels Position
+### SG15 Bearings Position
-The wheels of the printhead's mounting plate are leading the printhead along the aluminum profile of the x-axis (the so-called "x-axis gantry").
+The metal wheels of the printhead's mounting plate, the SG15 bearings, are leading the printhead along the aluminum profile of the x-axis (the so-called "x-axis gantry").
-The wheels run in the V-slot of the profile and therefore they should sit in an optimal position.
+These bearings run along a round-shaped metal rail and therefore they should sit in an optimal position.

-*You can adjust the position and therefore the overall pressure of the wheels against the aluminum profile of only ***one*** wheel by turning the eccentric nut which moves the wheel either towards or away from the aluminum profile.*
+*You can adjust the position and therefore the overall pressure of the bearings against the metal rail of only ***one*** bearing by turning the eccentric nut which moves the bearing either towards or away from the metal rail.*
 The following picture shows an eccentric nut which I painted to make the special shape of it more visible.

 ![Eccentric nut](../assets/images/eccentric-nut_web.jpg)